Gold standard (test): In medicine

+Application to diagnostic tests

-A hypothetical ideal "gold standard" test has a sensitivity of 100% with respect to the presence of the disease (it identifies all individuals with a well defined disease process; it does not have any false-negative results) and a specificity of 100% (it does not falsely identify someone with a condition that does not have the condition; it does not have any false-positive results).
-In practice, there are sometimes no true gold standard tests.
+A hypothetical ideal "gold standard" test has a sensitivity of 100% concerning the presence of the disease (it identifies all individuals with a well-defined disease process; it does not have any false-negative results) and a specificity of 100% (it does not falsely identify someone with a condition that does not have the condition; it does not have any false-positive results).
+In practice, there are no true gold standard tests.

+Sometimes a test becomes popular and is declared to be the gold standard without adequate consideration of alternatives or despite weaknesses.

 As new diagnostic methods become available, the "gold standard" test may change over time.
 For instance, for the diagnosis of aortic dissection, the gold standard test used to be the aortogram, which had a sensitivity as low as 83% and a specificity as low as 87%.
 Since the advancements of magnetic resonance imaging, the magnetic resonance angiogram (MRA) has become the new gold standard test for aortic dissection, with a sensitivity of 95% and a specificity of 92%.
-Before widespread acceptance of any new test, the former test retains its status as the "gold standard".
+Before the widespread acceptance of any new test, the former test retains its status as the "gold standard".

 Test calibration

-Because tests can be incorrect (yielding a false-negative or a false-positive), results should be interpreted in the context of the history, physical findings, and other test results in the individual being tested.
+Because tests can be incorrect (yielding a false-negative or a false-positive), results should be interpreted in the context of the history, physical findings, and other test results of the individual being tested.
 It is within this context that the sensitivity and specificity of the "gold standard" test is determined.

 When the gold standard is not a perfect one, its sensitivity and specificity must be calibrated against more accurate tests or against the definition of the condition.
 This calibration is especially important when a perfect test is available only by autopsy.

-It is important to emphasize that a test has to meet some interobserver agreement, to avoid some bias induced by the study itself.
+A test has to meet some interobserver agreement, to avoid some bias induced by the study itself.
 Calibration errors can lead to misdiagnosis.